zjunlp/DeepKE/example/triple/mt5/README.md

 ```

 1.In DeepSpeed, `--include localhost: 0,1` needs to be used instead of `'CUDA_VISIBLE_DEFICES="0,1" `, the effect is the same
-2. For different runs (different settings), you need to modify the parameter `output'_dir`、`logging_dir`, otherwise the new run will overwrite the old run
+2. For different runs (different settings), you need to modify the parameter `output_dir`、`logging_dir`, otherwise the new run will overwrite the old run
-3. For more information on parameters, please refer to `./arguments. py` and [Transformers:TrainingArgument](https://huggingface.co/docs/transformers/v4.21.0/en/main_classes/trainer#transformers.TrainingArguments).
+3. For more information on parameters, please refer to `./arguments.py` and [Transformers:TrainingArgument](https://huggingface.co/docs/transformers/v4.21.0/en/main_classes/trainer#transformers.TrainingArguments).
 Please review the configuration of DeepSpeed https://www.deepspeed.ai/docs/config-json/

 ## 3. Hardware